Nina C. Young: Biography

 Young was born in Nyack, New York, and raised throughout Rockland County.
 In 2003 she graduated from Clarkstown High School North and then moved to Cambridge, Massachusetts, to study engineering and music at the Massachusetts Institute of Technology.
 In 2007 Young received two degrees from MIT: a B.S. in ocean engineering and a B.S. in music (studying primarily with Keeril Makan).
 She continued to work as a research assistant to Tod Machover at the MIT Media Lab.
 Young attended McGill University's Schulich School of Music from 2008 to 2011, receiving a M.Mus.
 She studied composition with Sean Ferguson, orchestration with Jean Lesage, and mixed music with Philippe Leroux.
 While in Montreal, Young worked as a research assistant in CIRMMT's (the Centre for Interdisciplinary Research in Music Media and Technology) Expanded Musical Practice Project and as a studio and teaching assistant at the McGill Digital Composition Studios.
 Young holds a doctorate in music composition from Columbia University, where she studied with Brad Garton, Georg Friedrich Haas, George Lewis, and Fred Lerdahl.
 At Columbia, she taught electronic music at the Computer Music Center (CMC).

 Young has held residencies at Montalvo Arts Center, the Civitella Ranieri Foundation, and Arts Letters and Numbers.

 In 2024, Young was appointed to the composition department faculty effective in the 2024-25 academic year at the Juilliard School in New York City.
 She previously taught at the Sarah and Ernest Butler School of Music at the University of Texas at Austin, in the Arts Department at the Rensselaer Polytechnic Institute, and at the University of Southern California Thornton School of Music.
-She has also been a visiting composer at the Johns Hopkins Peabody Institute.
+She has also been a visiting composer at Johns Hopkins University's Peabody Institute.

 In addition to her contributions as an educator and composer, Young is a promoter of contemporary music.
 She served as general manager of the composer collective and publisher APNM (The Association for the Promotion of New Music) from 2011-2015 and is Co-Artistic Director of the new music sinfonietta Ensemble Échappé.
 Young's music is published by Peermusic Classical.